OhLeMatt/COM418-2022-CMProject/README.md

 ![similarity](images/similarity.gif)

-* Harmony Factor: TODO
+* Harmony Factor: a high harmonic factor will select chords that have notes which are musically similar to the tonic (i.e. the tonic itself, major/minor third, dominant,...).

 ![harmony](images/harmony.gif)

 * Consonance Factor: tune the consonance of the chords (the impression of stability and repose).
+This is determined by the spacing of the notes.
+Perfect consonances (unisons, octaves, perfect fourths and perfect fifths) will have a higher weight over imperfect consonances (major seconds, minor sevenths, major thirds, minor sixths, minor thirds and major sixths).

 ![consonance](images/consonance.gif)